Understanding Desirable Snorkeling Camera Features

 For this reason pay more attention to the wide end of the lens when buying a camera.
 Anywhere from 28mm and wider is useful.
 And avoid super zoom cameras; in addition to the problems above, they are rarely sharp or fast.

-Having a nice big screen that is very bright is helpful.
+Having a nice big screen that is very bright is one of the more helpful snorkeling camera features.
 Higher resolution also can be nice, for seeing your pictures with more detail.
 There are a variety of new screens coming out like OLED, that are faster, have more colors, and use less power.

 Taking videos can be great fun.
 I would probably not buy a camera that does not offer full 1080P HD video.
 Some cameras advertise HD, but it is only 720P.
-Some new cameras offer 4K video now, but it seems unnecessary to me.
+Many of the higher end snorkeling cameras now offer 4K video.
+But I find that unnecessary.

 Here is a quick tip on snorkeling videos; move very slowly when taking a video.
 Pan your camera much slower than you want.
 Don’t jerk it around looking at this fish and then that one.
 It will make for a terrible video to watch.

-Your sensor is like your film in your camera.
+Your sensor is like the film in your camera.
 It senses the light coming through the lens.

 The size of your sensor is its physical dimension.
 This number is rarely advertised and is different than the megapixels.